 – Will there be a flood determination (to see if the home needs flood insurance)?

 – Is there anything else I should know?

 While lenders might prefer fewer questions, but you have a right to ask them before you commit to a loan.
 Consider this; a 1% higher interest rate on a $150,000 loan can cost you an extra $30,000 over the years?
-Home finance is as important as what you pay for the home when it comes to saving money on your home.
+Home finance is as important as what you pay for Parrish, FL homes for sale when it comes to saving money on your home.

-Contact me, and I can give you contact info of lenders in the area who have worked with my past buyers and sellers.
+Contact me if you’re looking at Parrish, Florida homes for sale, and I can give you contact info of lenders in the area who have worked with my past buyers and sellers.